-In this blog post, I am going to explain about HTML quotation and citation.
+Hello Friends, In this blog post, I am going to explain HTML quotations and citations.

-First of all, you should know that what is HTML quotation and citation?
+First of all, you should know that what is HTML quotation and HTMLcitation?

 Generally, we use these quotation mark to express the words said by others in our writing, for example,